/æ/ raising: New York City

 The New York City split system has also diffused, often with slightly different conditioning, into Albany, Cincinnati, New Orleans, and nearby parts of New Jersey.

 Northern New Jersey

-In Northern New Jersey, Labov finds the New York City system, but with some variability.
-East of the Hackensack River, by Hoboken, Elizabeth, and Jersey City, Labov finds the split with no more variation than in the city itself.
+In Northern New Jersey, Labov finds the New York City split system, though with some variability.
+East of the Hackensack River—by Hoboken, Weehawken, and Jersey City—and also in Newark, Labov finds the split to occur with no more variation than in New York City itself.